-Having helped Leeds fight relegation in 2002/03, scoring 14 league goals to drag them up to 15th in the table, Kewell departed the crumbling club to join Liverpool, the team he’d grown up supporting in Australia, shunning interest from Manchester United and Barcelona among others.
+Having helped Leeds fight relegation in 2002/03, scoring 14 league goals to drag them up to 15th in the table, Kewell departed the crumbling club to join Liverpool, the team he'd grown up supporting in Australia, Barcelona among others.

-“We had spoken about bringing in players who would have the fans on the edge of their seats and I can’t think of a better description for the qualities that Harry will bring to Anfield,” Reds boss Gérard Houllier told the club’s official website upon securing the gifted forward.
+“We had spoken about bringing in players who would have the fans on the edge of their seats and I can't think of a better description for the qualities that Harry will bring to Anfield,” Reds boss Gérard Houllier said upon securing the gifted forward.

-At the end of the 1999/00 season, Leeds rejected a £25million offer from Inter Milan for their star player.
-Just three years later, with their hand forced by his contract being in its final year and ongoing financial struggles, the then-24-year-old was sold for just £5million.
+At the end of the 1999/00 season, Leeds rejected a £25million offer from Internazionale for their star player.
+Just three years later, their hands tied with Kewell in the final year of his contract and ongoing financial struggles, the then-24-year-old was sold for just £5million.